Kakamotobi/Learned/Testing/Basics-of-Unit-Testing.md

 - It is the first level of testing.
 - _Unit tests only test data and functionality, and will not catch errors in integration._

-## Goals of Testing
-- Automate the process of ensuring that our app works as we expect.
-- Keep us from having to manually click around the app to find bugs.
-- Make sure the app still works as expected even after we change something.
-- Help detect flaws in code earlier on.
-### Opinion
-- There are many testing frameworks/libraries out there that people spend more time setting it up than they do writing tests.
-- All testing frameworks/libraries are essentially the same.
-- We don't even have to use a testing library.

 ## Some Concepts
 ### Mocking
 - Mocking is used when the unit that is being tested has external dependencies such as fetching data from an API.